-Note: This figure shows how the child penalty in permanent contract and labor supply for women has changed over the sample period.
-All panels display average of the child penalty from zero to seven years after the birth of the first child for women by year of birth of the first child.
-That is, they plot the estimates of γ_c from Equation (4).
-The blue circles are the estimates cohort-by-cohort, and the shades around them are 95% confidence intervals.
+Note: This figure shows how the child penalty in permanent contract and time use for women has changed over the sample period.
+All panels plot the estimates of γ_c from Equation (4); that is, they display the average of the child penalty from zero to seven years after the birth of their first child for women (on the y-axis) by year of birth of their first child (on the x-axis).
+The blue circles are the estimates for each biyearly cohort, and the shades around them are 95% confidence intervals.
 We cluster standard errors at the individual level.

-Figure 6: Exposure to the Fair Work Act: Occupations and Industries by Terciles of Casual Prevalence
+Figure 5: Exposure to the Fair Work Act: Occupations and Industries by Terciles of Casual Prevalence